ZestyTechnology/zesty-docs/docs/nimble/nimblev3/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Nimble V2
+Nimble V3 (the Flex)
 =========

 .. toctree::
    :maxdepth: 2
-   :caption: Nimble V2:
+   :caption: Nimble V3:

    parts
    assembly